Brand Strategy

 Should I buy a 27-inch or 32-inch 1440p monitor?

 A 27-inch monitor is the sweet spot for 1440p, providing a sharp 109 PPI.
-At 32 inches, the same number of pixels is spread over a larger area, resulting in a lower PPI (around 92), which looks closer to a 24-inch 1080p monitor in sharpness.
+At 32 inches, the same number of pixels is spread over a larger area, resulting in a lower PPI (around 92), which makes it look closer to a 24-inch 1080p monitor in terms of sharpness.
 Stick with 27 inches for the best clarity.

 Your brand’s visual identity is your most valuable asset.
 Viewing it on the right screen is non-negotiable, but creating it requires expertise.
 If you’re ready to build a brand that looks as professional as your new monitor, explore our graphic design services or request a quote to see how we can help.